Welcome to Ontario Place

 Bio and current CV (including examples of previous works)

 Description + Concept of Project: includes how it meets the curatorial theme, the interactive component + concept of the design and mock up / renderings (images and specifications for the proposed piece)

 Exhibit Delivery and Installation plan that includes, but not limited to:

 - fabrication, onsite build and tear down timelines

 - breakout of resources and labour that the applicant will require to execute the piece

 - Material List: applicants must show that the materials chosen are suitable for long term exposure to winter weather, freezing rain, heavy snow, etc.)

 - Applicable permits the applicant will secure, engineering certifications required, etc.

-Applicants who do not adhere to these criteria will be disregarded.
+Submissions that do not adhere to these criteria will be disregarded.
 Ontario Place reserves the right to engage specific artists should it be required to fulfill the deliverables outlined.
-While we appreciate all those who apply, only successful applicants will be contacted.
-This is a temporary exhibition that will run from November 2018 until March 2019.
-Ontario Place will in no way own the piece post-exhibit unless otherwise discussed with the applicant directly.
+Ontario Place will in no way own the piece post-exhibit unless otherwise discussed with the Applicant directly.